Stem Cell Procedure

-- Haemoglobin less than or equal to 10
+- Haemoglobin level is less than or equal to 10

 - Patients with congenital blood disorders